jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (9) A person who is convicted of an offence against subsection (1)(b) or subsection (1)(c) relating to information required to be provided under section 59 or section 61 of this Act is liable to a fine not exceeding $50,000.

 ### 143B Evasion or similar offence
-(1) A person commits an offence against this Act if the person— and does so— (a) knowingly does not keep the books and documents required to be kept by a tax law; or (b) knowingly does not provide information (including tax returns and tax forms) to the Commissioner or any other person when required to do so by a tax law; or
+(1) A person commits an offence against this Act if the person—and does so— (a) knowingly does not keep the books and documents required to be kept by a tax law; or (b) knowingly does not provide information (including tax returns and tax forms) to the Commissioner or any other person when required to do so by a tax law; or
   (c) knowingly provides altered, false, incomplete, or misleading information (including tax returns and tax forms) to the Commissioner or any other person in respect of a tax law or a matter or thing relating to a tax law; or